leviet0115/rps/README.md

-## Rps - a web application for displaying Rock Paper Sciccors game results from pre-built API, on which I have no control
+## Rps - a web application for displaying Rock Paper Sciccors game results from a third-party API

 Live: https://lv-rps.web.app/